galleu/guildmaster/README.md

 | gm!set-welcome-roles \[@roles\] | Add a role to the user when they join.
 Note: Up to 5 roles. | Manage Messages |
 | gm!set-prefix \[new prefix\] | Set a new prefix for the bot.
 Note: No spaces in the prefix. | Manage Messages |
 | gm!reaction-roles \[\(Emoji = @roles\)\] \[Your Message\]	 | Allow users to give themselves roles by reacting to a message.
 Syntax Is important for this command e.g. `gm!reaction-roles (🔴= @Red Role) (🔵 = @Blue Role) (🟢 = @Green Role) Pick a super cool role!` | Manage Messages, Manage Roles |
+### Things we are working on:
+*   Spam Protection: A way to stop spam and auto delete spam.
+*   Anti-Advertising: A way to remove links to other discord guilds.
+*   Link Filtering: Block or allow links to specific sites.
+*   Word blacklist: Block specific words.
+*   Self Assign Roles: Get a roles by reacting to a message.

+### The Future!
+*   Economy: Get points for chatting.
+*   Quests: Make quests!
+*   Web portal: To help make it easier to manage your guild.